bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-view-types.rst

 header- and footer-area whereas the content-area is individually implemented on each dialog.

-Axon.ivy brings a set of predefined layouts.
+Axon Ivy brings a set of predefined layouts.
 The layout (together with the view type) is chosen in the
 :ref:`New User Dialog Wizard <user-dialog-new-wizard-page-1>`.